Donor Level Names: Creative Ideas for Your Nonprofit

 If the average donation amount is in the higher range, say $10,000 to $1 million, then three or four donation tiers may be all you need.

-It’s also important to remember that if you establish a targeted donor stewardship plan to execute, and you recognize your donors in the proper way, the number of donation tiers will not matter as much as the execution of the plan.
+It’s also important to remember that if you establish a targeted donor stewardship plan to execute, and you appropriately recognize your donors, the number of donation tiers will not matter as much as the execution of the plan.

 Donor Level Names: How to Choose the Right Names for Your Organization